netflow.methods.stats#

 |

-Perform statistical test between datasets with FWER correction. |
+Perform statistical test between groups/datasets and apply multiple test correction. |

 |